QiansiqiHu/DOT-server/README.md

 ## Configuration

 #### GPU Servers (137.189.75.114 & 137.189.75.115)
-These two servers are equipped with graphics cards (NVidia 4090).
+These two servers are equipped with graphics cards (NVIDIA 4090).
 You may use them for computational experiments.
 Below is the summary of these two servers.
 They are identical in configuration.

 |Component| Description|
 |---------|------------|